friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/tutorials/christmasTree.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

-This tutorial is designed to illustrate the workflow of Unity's integration of the framework.
-It showcases relevant connections between functions and gives examplary use-cases for them.

 The tutorial goes step-by-step through the creation of a scene containing a **bouncing christmas tree** using animated SDFs and **some lights**.

-> This tutorial is for visual scripting only.
+> This tutorial is for Visual Scripting only.
 To keep the visual results of the ShaderGraph a bit clearer, all nodes were folded and do not show the visual preview.

 Once the UPM ist installed, this example can be [downloaded](../../unity.md#user-shaders).